-Blending small town ambience with sophisticated taste, this 1850's gold-rush town is booming with music, wine, and history.
+Blending small town ambience with sophisticated taste, Jacksonville, Oregon is a 1850's gold-rush town still booming - with music, wine, and history.

 Some time ago, I had the opportunity to visit Jacksonville twice within a few weeks: the first time as part of a press tour hosted by Travel Oregon, and the second with Mr B - who I dragged south a few weeks later because I couldn't get enough of it on my first visit.